From the start, we at Portworx sought to solve the data storage needs for the…

 PX-Enterprise 1.4 Brings Application Consistent Snapshots to Kubernetes

 We’re really excited to announce the most significant release of PX-Enterprise to date.
 When we started Portworx in 2014, it was extremely rare to find anyone running stateful apps in Docker containers.
 In fact, many were philosophically opposed to doing so.
-Fast forward to today and Portworx customers include some of the world’s largest companies like GE and Verizon, as well as some smaller, but just as innovative enterprises like NIO.
+Fast forward to today and Portworx customers include some of the world’s largest companies like GE, as well as some smaller, but just as innovative enterprises like NIO.
 As a result of their size and the criticality of the apps they run on containers, our customers have really been pushing the limits of what can be done with stateful containers.
 This release includes new features requested by some of the 15 Global Fortune 1000 that we are proud to serve.
 Two of the features we are most excited about are application consistent snapshots of a group of volumes, a feature we call 3DSnap™, and a brand new UI for PX-Enterprise focused on multi-cloud deployments.

 3DSnap enables enterprises to group and snapshot their persistent data volumes as a single unit, in order to maintain an application-consistent backup of complex applications or a copy of complex data that can be used in end-to-end testing.
 This feature is useful in the case of scale-out databases that often have multiple data volumes for a single database.
 Likewise, applications such as WordPress require group snapshots because in order to restore a website to a particular point in time, files in a volume need to be snapshotted at the same time as a MySQL database.
 3DSnap gets its name from the three dimensions represented by the snapshot: time, space (a particular server), and application.
 3DSnap is initially available for MySQL and PostgreSQL, with other databases coming soon.